WebAssembly/component-model/design/mvp/CanonicalABI.md

 time and thus an optimizing implementation doesn't need to store the `Task` per `ResourceHandle`.

-The `lend_count` field maintains a conservative approximation of the number of live handles that were lent from this `own` handle (by calls to `borrow`-taking functions).
+The `num_lends` field maintains a conservative approximation of the number of live handles that were lent from this `own` handle (by calls to `borrow`-taking functions).
 This count is maintained by the `ImportCall` bookkeeping functions (above) and is ensured to be zero when an `own` handle is dropped.